-10.1 We will advise You of the outcome of Your application, following a decision by the ONI Delegate or Department of Defence Delegate.

-- 10.2 If You are unsuccessful, You may submit a new application for the same, or similar, research in the same or future grant opportunities.
+- 10.4 We will advise You of the outcome of Your full application, following a decision by the ONI Delegate or the Department of Defence Delegate. - 10.5 If You are unsuccessful, You may submit a new application for the same, or similar, research in future grant opportunities.
 This will depend on the specific provisions of the grant opportunity You are applying for.
-You should include new or more information to address any weaknesses that may have prevented Your previous application from being successful. - 10.3 If You are unsuccessful, the ARC may consider the application for funding under an ARC scheme. - 10.4 You will be notified if Your application is found to be ineligible.
+You should include new or more information to address any weaknesses that may have prevented Your previous application from being successful. - 10.6 If You are unsuccessful, the ARC may consider the application for funding under an ARC scheme. - 10.7 You will be notified if Your application is found to be ineligible. - 10.8 Feedback will be provided on eligible full applications.